 The Gnostic Connection

-To discover where these traditional Christian churches obtained their approach to marriage, it’s helpful to understand something about a spiritual movement that existed side by side with early Christianity and over time became mingled with it.
+To discover where Christian churches obtained their approach to marriage, it’s helpful to understand something about a spiritual movement that existed side by side with the early church and over time became mingled with it.
 Gnosticism (from gnosis, Greek for “knowledge”) may roughly be defined as a syncretistic religion bearing the strong imprint of Christian influences.
 It is this syncretism, this grafting of Christian themes into an essentially pagan philosophy, that produced the basis for the concept of marriage as it evolved through the centuries.

 Deeply embedded in gnosticism was Oriental dualism, which found various expressions under later Greek influence.
 This dualism identified the material world as the seat of evil; it therefore also taught that the physical existence of humankind was essentially evil.